mliew21396/remote-work-u2/week-5/bingo-solo-challenge/README.md

 ## Summary

-Bingo is a great real world example to demonstrate our knowledge of nested arrays.
+Bingo is a great real world example to demonstrate your new knowledge of nested arrays.

 <img src="http://cf.chucklesnetwork.com/items/7/5/7/0/0/original/i-heard-u-like-arrays-so-we-put-an-array-in-your-array.jpg" width="250px" height="250px" />